 One of the places that LifeMiles shines is in simple, domestic economy redemptions.
 The LifeMiles award chart carves up the U.S. into several confusing regions.
 Rather than trying to learn this award chart, just check the LifeMiles mileage price anytime you need to fly domestically.

-United award flights start at just 6,500 LifeMiles each way.
-During this LifeMiles transfer bonus, you'll transfer just 6k Amex points to book these awards.
+Nonstop United award flights start at just 10,000 LifeMiles each way.
+During this LifeMiles transfer bonus, you'll transfer just 9k Amex points to book these awards.
 Sexy?
 No. Practical?
-Absolutely.
+Sure.

-One of the newest LifeMiles sweet spots is for Star Alliance business class between the northeast U.S. and western Europe.
-With Avianca, this now costs as few as 45,000 LifeMiles plus taxes and fees (which are often $5.60).
+One of the most consistently available LifeMiles sweet spots is for Star Alliance business class between the northeast U.S. and Europe.
+With Avianca, for example, you can fly SWISS between New York and Zurich for as few as 55,000 LifeMiles plus taxes and fees.

 U.S. to Asia in ANA First Class